Mazotis/ffmpeg-on-clear-linux/README.md

 $ ldd /opt/vivaldi/vivaldi-bin 2>/dev/null | grep "not found$"
 ```

-Hackiness aside, a benefit of using a RPM file for installation is that the package can be uninstalled easily.
+Hackiness aside, a benefit of using a package for installation is that the package can be uninstalled easily.
 Optionally remove your browser data and settings.
 Though, be sure to export your bookmarks.

 ```bash
 # Brave